-Grading for "H" designated properties will be limited to a maximum amount of cut and fill.
+Grading for properties with a Hillside "H" Designation will be limited to a maximum amount of cut and fill.
 The cumulative quantity of grading, or the total combined value of both cut and fill or incremental cut and fill, for a project will be limited to a base maximum of 500 cubic yards plus the numeric value equal to 5% of the total lot size in cubic yards.

 Example: a 5,000 square-foot lot would have a maximum grading amount of 750 cubic yards (500 cubic yards for the base amount + 250 cubic yards for the 5% lot size).
-See attached illustrations, which will be included with the Hillside Grading Ordinance.
+(Please see attached illustrations)